 In Taboo, one player draws a card with a word that she must get the other players to guess, but she can't use as hints any of five clues listed on the card.
 (For example, for "apple," she can't say "red," "fruit," "pie," "cider" or "core.")

 I say, discard the timer and the score book, and just take turns guessing and hinting within a smallish group of players.
-I like to play two-person games, learning about my friend's patterns of thought
+I like to play two-person games, learning about my friend's patterns of thought through the circumlocutions he employs and guesses he makes.

 I still laugh remembering my Taboo session with Seth a few years back.
 He was trying to get me to guess "Kentucky," and told me, "This is a state that starts with my dad's first name."
 I blurted, "Kennessee!"